MaggieWalsh/24-7-Scores/README.md

   * ## User Stories
     1. As a user visiting the site for the first time, I want to navigate the site intuitively.
     2. As a user, I want to know what information this site provides.
-    3. As a user, I want to be able to find out the cost of the services provided.
-    4. As a user, I want to be able to see the current league table.
+    3. As a user, I want to be able to see the current league table.
-    5. As a user, I want to be able to keep up-to-date with football news on Twitter.
+    4. As a user, I want to be able to keep up-to-date with football news on Twitter.
-    6. As a user, I want to find something with a bit of humour.
+    5. As a user, I want to find something with a bit of humour.
-    7. As a user, I want to be able to access your social media accounts.
+    6. As a user, I want to be able to access your social media accounts.
   * ## Wireframes
     * Wireframe available [here.](docs/desktop-wireframe.pdf)
   * ## Design